 -M fast shutdown mode to roll back all in-progress transactions and terminate any connections before shutting down.

--u option, the utility uploads changes made to the master
+-u option, the utility uploads changes made to the coordinator

-pg_hba.conf file or to runtime configuration parameters in the master
+pg_hba.conf file or to runtime configuration parameters in the coordinator

 postgresql.conf file without interruption of service.
 Note that any active sessions will not pick up the changes until they reconnect to the database.